nullstare/ReiLua/API.md

 > function draw()

 This function will be called every frame after process and it should have all rendering related functions.
-Note: Engine will call Raylib functions 'BeginDrawing()' before this function call and 'EndDrawing()' after it
+Note: Engine will call Raylib functions 'BeginDrawing()' before this function call and 'EndDrawing()' after it.
+You can still use RL_BeginDrawing() and RL_EndDrawing() manually from anywhere.

 ---